Close

 Transit Passengers

-Transit passengers remaining in the international zone for under 24 hours typically don't need visas.
-However, visa-required nationalities should confirm with airlines before travel.
+Transit passengers remaining in the international zone for under 24 hours typically do not need visas.
+However, travelers from visa-required nationalities should confirm requirements with airlines before travel, as policies may vary.

 Official Verification

-Always verify current requirements through Ecuador's Ministry of Foreign Affairs website or nearest Ecuadorian consulate before departure, as policies change frequently.
+Always verify current requirements through Ecuador's Ministry of Foreign Affairs and Human Mobility website or the nearest Ecuadorian consulate before departure, as visa policies are subject to change.

 03